3choff/docs-miner/README.md

 ## Usage

 1. Open the Docs Miner sidebar (look for the Docs Miner icon in the Activity Bar)
-2. Enter the URL you want to generate documentation from
+2. Enter the URL you want to generate documentation from:
+   - For websites: any web URL (e.g., https://example.com)
+   - For GitHub: repository URL (e.g., https://github.com/username/repo) or specific directory (e.g., https://github.com/username/repo/tree/main/docs)
 3. Specify the output folder for the generated documentation
 4. Adjust the crawling depth using the slider:
+   - For websites:
+     - Depth 1: Only the entered page
+     - Depth 2: The entered page and links at the same directory level
+     - Depth 3: The entered page and links up to two directory levels
+     - Depth 4: The entered page and links up to three directory levels
+     - Depth 5: The entered page and links up to four directory levels
+   - For GitHub repositories:
-   - Depth 1: Current page only
+     - Depth 1: Root files only
-   - Depth 2: Current page + one level down
+     - Depth 2: Root + one directory level
-   - Depth 3: Current page + two levels down
+     - Depth 3: Root + two directory levels
-   - Depth 4: Current page + three levels down
+     - Depth 4: Root + three directory levels
-   - Depth 5: Current page + four levels down
+     - Depth 5: Root + four directory levels
 5. Click "Start Crawling" to begin
 6. Monitor the progress in real-time
 7. Use the "Stop Crawling" button if you want to end the process early